top of page

 Reviews

-"LES Gallery Exhibition Brings Together Dan Siney's Photography and Heather Martin's Textile Art", Robin Laurence, The Georgia Straight, March 22, 2011.
+2011 Robin Laurence: "LES Gallery Exhibition Brings Together Dan Siney's Photography and Heather Martin's Textile Art", The Georgia Straight, March 22, 2011.

 2010